Social Work Licensing

 A list of CSSW courses and their applicability to the NY LCSW course requirement can be accessed here.
 For further questions regarding coursework required for clinical licensure: current students should contact the Office of Advising at swadvising@columbia.edu, and alumni should contact swlicensing@columbia.edu

-For requests for verification of field hours completed during school, please complete the Letter Request Form and follow up with Student Affairs at swstudentaffairs@columbia.edu.
+For requests for verification of practicum hours completed during school, please complete the Letter Request Form and follow up with Student Affairs at swstudentaffairs@columbia.edu.

 For transcripts, submit the request online via your SSOL account.
 If you attended prior to 2001, reach out to the Registrar’s Office as directed on their website.